mixx3/mixx3.github.io/index.md

     *MSU student union*

     I am developing microservices in the MSU Students' Association.
+This application is used by more than 500 people a week.
 Developed two microservices from scratch, a library for working with one of the microservices.
 The following tasks have been solved:

     -Implementation of API handles according to REST API specifications